asphilpo/MGMT/README.md

 # MGMT
 A small pile of scripts for a content data entry workflow centered around Dropbox and Airtable APIs

+# UPDATE: GUI EDITION
+With many many many thanks to Josh Spodick for his contribution I'm excited to offer up a GUI option for the MGMT package!
+Quality of life features include:
+- File Path Browser
+- Save and Load Management Configuration
+- "Run Script" Button
+- Additional Data Fields for FPS and Frame Count -- BE SURE TO ADD THESE TO YOUR AIRTABLE OR PREPARE FOR 422 ERRORS (Thanks to Jackson at F9 for these update suggestions!)

-THINGS YOU NEED TO MAKE THIS TRASH FIRE FUNCTIONAL:
+## THINGS YOU NEED TO MAKE THIS TRASH FIRE FUNCTIONAL:

 0. Python.
 I Built it in 3.12 so I'd start there.